Chinawhite1/Chukwuebuka/README.md

 - 👋 Hi, I’m @Chinawhite1
-- 👀 I’m interested in ...Data analylist
+- 👀 I’m interested in ...Information Technology
-- 🌱 I’m currently learning ...Data science
+- 🌱 I’m currently learning ...google IT
-- 💞️ I’m looking to collaborate on ...Data science
+- 💞️ I’m looking to collaborate on ..IT SUPPORT TEAM
 - 📫 How to reach me ...chinawhite175@gmail.com

 <!---